Dominican Republic Packing List: What to Wear in Punta Cana

 Travel Health Kit for the Dominican Republic

-Stay hydrated (that means bottled water in the DR), get your share of vitamin D (but don’t forget to reapply sunscreen often), and be sure to give your body the rest it deserves.
-Bring prescription meds and a basic first aid kit and you’ll be prepared for minor emergencies.
+Stay hydrated (that means bottled water in the D.R.), get your share of vitamin D (but don’t forget to reapply sunscreen often), and be sure to give your body the rest it needs.
+Bring prescription medication and a basic first aid kit so that you’ll be prepared for minor emergencies.

 - Prescription medications (and copies of the prescriptions)

-- Basic travel meds: Imodium, ibuprofen, tums/antacid tablets, Benadryl
+- Basic travel medication:: Imodium, ibuprofen, Tums/antacid tablets, Benadryl

 - Hand sanitizer (wipes or lotion)